ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v38.md

 ## Updates to REST APIs
 {: #relnotes_v38-api}

+* Application programming interfaces (APIs) are now available for the Red Hat OpenShift for VMware service.
-Various updates are made to the [VMware Solutions API](https://cloud.ibm.com/apidocs/vmware-solutions) and the [VMware Solutions Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared) documentation.
+* Various updates are made to the [VMware Solutions API](https://cloud.ibm.com/apidocs/vmware-solutions) and the [VMware Solutions Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared) documentation.

 ## New and updated documentation
 {: #relnotes_v38-updated-doc}